Paris: Embracing Life and Art

 Hi, I'm Rick Steves, back with more of the Best of Europe.
 This time we're in a city that puts the sparkle in life like none other: It's Paris!
 Thanks for joining us.

-Few cities have such a rich cultural, artistic, and historic heritage.
+Few cities have such a rich artistic, cultural, and historic heritage.
 And few cites are so confident in their expertise in good living.
-Paris is understandably a magnet for people determined to live life to its fullest — and as travelers, we get to share in that uniquely Parisian joie de vivre.
+Paris is understandably a mecca for people determined to embrace life to its fullest — and as travelers, we get to share in that uniquely Parisian joie de vivre.

 Returning for another look at this great city, we'll discover a side of Paris few travelers experience: ride a unicorn into the Middle Ages, take a midnight Parisian joyride, immerse ourselves in Monet's garden, bask in heavenly light through extraordinary stained glass, go on a tombstone pilgrimage, and savor the Parisian café scene.

 Grand as the city is, as we'll see, it's still a collection of smaller communities, each with a charming and uniquely French way of embracing life.